Asian shares emerge from rout as stimulus hopes calm panic

 Australia closed up 3.1% as some went hunting for bargains in beaten down stocks.

-China’s benchmark Shanghai Composite Index was trading up 1.7% as new domestic coronavirus cases tumbled and President Xi Jinping’s visit to the epicenter of the epidemic lifted sentiment.
+China's benchmark Shanghai Composite Index .SSEC was trading up 1.7% as new domestic coronavirus cases tumbled and President Xi Jinping's visit to the epicentre of the epidemic lifted sentiment.

 Headlines on the coronavirus, however, were still no brighter with Italy ordering everyone across the country not to move around other than for work and emergencies, while banning all public gatherings.